fitnr/addfips/README.md

   -v VINTAGE, --vintage VINTAGE
                         2000, 2010, or 2015. default: 2015
-  --no-header           Input has no header now, interpret fields as integers
+  --no-header           Input has no header now, interpret fields as integers -u, --err-unmatched   Print rows that addfips cannot match to stderr
 ````

 Options and flags: